LeonisX/yoda-stories-translation-tool/documents/germany.md

 Despite the fact that the German version is close to the [Spanish version](spain.md), it has one important difference - the loading screen and Zone 0 have not been corrupted.
-This could probably indicate that a different team was working on the Spanish translation, or that the German version was assembled earlier.
+This could probably indicate that a different team was working on the Spanish translation, or that the German version assembled earlier.

 Language differences aside, these versions are otherwise identical.